Zingabopp/SyncSaberService/README.md

 This is currently a standalone application you can run to automatically download maps like the original SyncSaber did.

+# Usage
+<p>Extract the zip to a folder of your choosing.
+It is recommended to adjust the default configuration in SyncSaberService.ini (to avoid downloading songs you don't want) then run SyncSaberConsole.exe</P>

 # Configuration
 <p>The app's settings are in the SyncSaberService.ini file in the same folder as the executable</p>
 <p>You must add your BeastSaber username if you want to download your bookmarks and following feeds.</p>